 Welcome to English Safari!
 I am Payal and this is my first ever blog post.
 Needless to say, I am over the moon.
 Literacy is my passion.
-I have been conducting phonics workshops and after school classes since the past five years.
+I have been conducting phonics workshops and after school classes for the past five years.

 Reading is an important if not the most important skill which can be developed during the early years of a child’s life.